 #10 Multi-Channel Fulfillment

-Amazon is not the only channel you can sell on.
-You can sell on: eBay, Etsy, Facebook Marketplace and others.
+Amazon is not the only channel on which you can sell.
+You can sell on: eBay, Etsy, Facebook Marketplace, and others.
 There are hundreds of VAs who can do this sort of work for you for the same wage you would pay for your sourcing VAs.

 If you are curious, Amazon is totally ok with you using them as a “drop shipper” for other mediums.

 - JoeLister–Sell products on Amazon and eBay simultaneously.
 You will use Amazon FBA to fulfill eBay orders.